opsschool/curriculum/networking_101.rst

    The job of the presentation layer is to handle data encoding and decoding as required by the application.
-An example of this function is the Multipurpose Internet Mail Extensions (MIME) protocol, used to encode things other than unformated ASCII text into email messages.
+An example of this function is the Multipurpose Internet Mail Extensions (MIME) protocol, used to encode things other than unformatted ASCII text into email messages.
 Both the session layer and the presentation layer are often neglected when discussing TCP/IP because many application-layer protocols implement the functionality of these layers internally.